ding-09/ding-09/README.md

 👋 I am a web developer who strives to simplify the web so that people of all ages can easily find what they are looking for without having to navigate through a sea of information.

 - :woman_technologist: I love front-end development.
-Building accessible and mobile-friendly web applications is important to me.
+Building accessible and mobile-friendly web applications are important to me.
 - :seedling: In my free time I like watch Tom and Jerry, or go rock climbing.
 - ⚡ Fun fact: I once made 50 consecutive free throws :basketball:.